hunter-henninger/Analysis_of_Strokes_Gained_PGA_Tour/Report.md

 ## Exploratory Data Analysis:

 Becoming familiar with existing patterns in the data is perhaps the most important stage of this study.
-This section begins by visualizing player averages for Club Head Speed and all Strokes Gained categories.
+This section begins by visualizing player averages for Club Head Speed and Strokes Gained.
 Witnessing the strengths and weaknesses of each player highlights the best players and demonstrates the ability of golfers to experience success in golf in various ways.

 ![1](./Images/clubheadspeed.png)

+From the bar plot above, it is important to get a sense of the range of club head speeds on the PGA Tour.
+Bubba Watson, Tony Finau, and Brooks Koepka average the fastest swings at about 123mph and have had plenty of success on the Tour.
+However, incredibly successful players like Jordan Spieth, Brandt Snedeker, and Matt Kuchar recorded low averages within the 108-113mph range.
+This brings up the question: how are they competing with the big hitters?

 ![2](./Images/total_sg.png)

+Tiger Woods is considered by many as the greatest golfer of all time and seeing his average Total Strokes Gained reiterates that argument.
+This chart reassures the quality of Strokes Gained as a metric that actually describes golfer performance because you see the most historically successful golfers near the top (Tiger, Phil Mickelson, Rory McIlroy, etc.).

+<br><br>

 To explore correlations between features, the dataset is broken up into each category of Strokes Gained and the metrics that go along with each.
 Plotting multiple correlation heatmaps provides a quick dive into which metrics matter the most.
 Among the four Strokes Gained categories, Approach the Green appeared to have the strongest relationship with Total Strokes Gained while Around the Green has the weakest.

 ![3](./Images/sg_correlations.png)

-It is interesting to examine relationships between specific features.
-Because this study focuses on Club Head Speed and Total Strokes Gained, plotting their distributions together in a density plot gives some preliminary insight into their relationship.
+Plotting the distributions of Club Head Speed and Total Strokes Gained against each other in a density plot gives some preliminary insight into their relationship.
 The plot may not be as upward sloping as expected.

 ![4](./Images/clubheadkde.png)

 A large part of golf at a competitive level is making smart decisions on where to hit the ball.
 Going for the Green is an interesting metric as players attempt to find the &quot;sweet spot&quot; of taking just enough risk.

 ![5](./Images/goingforgreen.png)

+Looking closely, this plot shows somewhat of a peak between 60 and 80 percent for going for the green.
+The "sweet spot" is obviously different depending on the players' abilities and the golf course, but what this plot shows is that players may lose strokes by going for the green too often.

+<br><br>
+There are so many complexities in the game of golf and the analysis can extend to great lengths.
+With the knowledge of these patterns, the modeling process will produce more meaningful results.

 ## Modeling: